trevordevore/levurehelper-inno_setup/README.md

 # inno_setup

 Inno Setup is a free installer system for Windows available at http://www.jrsoftware.org/isinfo.php.
 This helper fills in a template `.iss` file with the files and folders in your application each time you package your application.
+The resulting file is placed in the package folder alongside the `windows` folder.

+If you run this helper on Windows then it can be configured to automatically compile the resulting `.iss` file using a local installation of Inno Setup.
+If you are running it on macOS or Linux then Wine can be used to compile the `.iss` file.
+If you are using Wine you will not be able to sign the installer using the Inno Setup SignTool setting, however.

 ## Contents